Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

 ### Task 2: Onboard Servers to Defender for Cloud
 After you connect Defender for Cloud to your Azure subscription, you can start connecting your on-premises machines from the Getting started page in Defender for Cloud.

+  >**Note**: In this lab, a pre-created virtual machine (LabVM) will be used to simulate an on-premises server for the onboarding process to Microsoft Defender for Cloud.
+This virtual machine represents an example of an on-premises Windows server in a controlled environment.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Microsoft Defender for Cloud**, and then select **Microsoft Defender for Cloud** under services.